 - green onion - to taste

 1. Sift flour, add cold or lightly heated milk, 3 eggs, melted butter, salt and knead the elastic dough.
 Put it for 20 min. to stand, cover it with a napkin to avoid drying.

 2. For the filling take cheese, add 2 eggs, cut herbs, salt and mix thoroughly.

 3.Roll out the dough thin of 1-2 mm, make with glass rounds, put the filling by a small spoon in the middle of the rounds and press the edges.
 Varenyk has the form of a crescent.

-4. Varenyky are boiled in small portions (500 g.) in a big amount of hot salted water (3-4 tbsp.).
-When the water is boiling, reduce the heat to low, put varenyky, boil for 1-2 minutes., and remove with a slotted spoon into a deep bowl, add butter, sour cream, parsley.
+4. Varenyky are boiled in small portions (500 g.) in a big amount of hot salted water (3-4 litres).
+When the water is boiling, reduce the heat to low, put varenyky, boil for 1-2 minutes., and remove with a slotted spoon into a deep bowl, add butter, sour cream, mushroom gravy, greens.